How to Start a Business: The Side Hustle Route

 - Customer profiles

 The research will help you define opportunities; develop strategies to compete; and establish benchmarks to monitor your business’s performance.

-There are three (3) fundamentals of operating a business: Sales & Marketing; Operations; Financial Management.
-The next thing to do is to begin to align the various activities in your side hustle into their respective categories.
+There are three (3) fundamentals of operating a business.
+The next thing to do is align the various activities in your side hustle into these categories.
 For example, let’s say you are vending caps and sunglasses on weekends.
 Here is how to categorize your activities.

 |Sales & Marketing||Operations||Financial|

 |Selling||Buying Inventory||Profit and Loss|